 The single-player mission in Amethyst Mountain can take anywhere between 30 minutes to 6 hours to complete.

-The missions in Slough Creek can take as little as 45 minutes to complete, but players can play some missions indefinitely.
+The missions in Slough Creek usually takes 5-6 to complete, but players can play some missions indefinitely.

 The Lost River map is designed for open exploration.
 It includes the "find a mate" mission but does not continue on to pup-raising and players choose the amount of time they spend in Lost River.